LEUNG Shui Yee, Sharon 梁水意

 Dr. Sharon Shui Yee Leung received her B. Eng.
 (Chemical Engineering) in 2007 from the Hong Kong University of Science and Technology and completed her PhD (Chemical Engineering) in the University of Sydney in 2012.
-After her PhD, she joined the Faculty of Pharmacy in the University of Sydney with interest in developing technology platforms to produce engineering particles for respiratory delivery.
+After her PhD, she joined the Faculty of Pharmacy in the University of Sydney with interest in developing technology platforms for the production of engineering particles for respiratory delivery.
 In 2014, she was awarded a Postdoctoral Fellowship from the Faculty of Pharmacy to develop technologies for aerosol delivery of bacteriophages to combat multidrug-resistant (MDR) bacteria.
 Sharon joined the School of Pharmacy at the Chinese University of Hong Kong in April 2018.
-She hopes to incorporate her microfluidic and formulation design research to advance the science and potential application of phage therapy to address the MDR threats.
+Her research focuses on incorporating engineering approach with formulation designs to advance the science and potential application of phage and phage-encoded proteins as novel antibacterial agents to address the threats associated with MDR bacteria.

 Sharon is keen to incorporate her engineering and microfluidics background for the production of inhalable drug powders with engineered features, such as using of particles with controlled porosity as therapeutic carriers and polymer encapsulation for control release of active ingredients.

-She is interested in examining the mechanisms responsible for stabilisation of bacteriophages in powder formulations to enable optimization of process parameters for production of inhalable phage powders.
+She is interested in examining the mechanisms responsible for stabilization of bacteriophages in powder formulations to enable optimization of process parameters for production of inhalable powders containing biologicals, such as phage, proteins and peptides.
 Recently, she is investigating to encapsulation of bacteriophages into liposomes using a microfluidic approach to target intracellular pathogens, such as mycobacterium tuberculosis.